Peek at our most recent trip as well as some travel tips for Europe. There are some easy ways to save as well as make the most of your trip!

 NOTE: This was several years ago and well before COVID-19.
 If you're considering a trip at this time, please check all local regulations so you're prepared ahead of time!

 Our family loves to travel.

-But after 10 days in Europe last week (our first overseas trip as a family – my husband is the only one who's been anywhere outside America, Mexico & Canada before),
+Several years ago we took a trip to Europe, and after being there for 10 days …. (our first overseas trip as a family – my husband is the only one who's been anywhere outside America, Mexico & Canada before)…..

 We had an amazing time.

 And loved soaking up a culture so very different from our own.

 So many folks messaged me while we're gone asking how we manage to travel on a budget…..

 and the truth is that we really do spend all year saving on allllllll the other things so we can see a world outside away from home.

 I can't tell you at all that this trip was penny pinched.
 (My sweet husband did all the planning, and while he's crazy budget conscious almost all of the time, he also knew this was a once-in-a-lifetime experience for us!)

 But, the truth is . . . we really don't spend all that much most of the time.
 We don't buy a whole lot of fancy clothes.
 We eat at home.
 We spend less than $100 a week on groceries.
 We really don't shop much (except at our local garden center ~ eek . . . )